goldmermaid/TMLS2020/README.md

-# ECML PKDD2020 Tutorial

-## Title
+### Toronto Machine Learning Conference (TMLC) Workshop

-Put Deep Learning to work: Accelerate Deep Learning through Amazon SageMaker and ML Services
+# Put Deep Learning to work:
+## Accelerate Deep Learning through Amazon SageMaker and ML Services

+Date: November 16
+Time: 2:00 PM EST to 4:30 PM EST

 ## Abstract
 Deploying deep learning (DL) projects are becoming increasingly more pervasive at enterprises and startups alike.
 At Amazon, Machine Learning University (MLU)-trained engineers are taking DL to every aspect of Amazon’s businesses, beyond just Amazon Go, Alexa, and Robotics.
-In this tutorial, Tim O’Brien (AWS), Rachel Hu (AWS) and Wenming Ye (AWS) offer a practical next step in DL learning with instructions, and hands-on labs using the latest Nvidia GPUs and AWS Inferentia.
+In this tutorial, Wenming Ye (Amazon Web Services) and Rachel Hu (Amazon Web Services) offer a practical next step in DL learning with instructions, and hands-on labs using the latest Nvidia GPUs and AWS Inferentia.
 You will explore the current trends powering AI/DL adoption, powerful new GPU/AWS Inferentia accelerator instances, distributed training and inference optimization in neural networks.

 ## Author Bios

-**Tim O’Brien** brings over 30 years of experience in information technology, security, and accounting to his customers.
-Tim has worked as a Senior Solutions Architectat AWS since 2018 and is focused on Machine Learning and Artificial Intelligence.Previously, as a CTO and VP of Engineering, he led product design and technical delivery for three startups.
-As a Certified Public Accountant and later as a consultant at Deloitte Consulting, Tim served numerous businesses in the Pacific Northwest conducting security related activities, including data center reviews, lottery security reviews, and disaster planning.Tim earned his Masters of Software Engineering at Seattle University, and a B.A. in Accounting at the University of Washington.
-He also holds the AWS Machine Learning Specialty Certification.In his spare time, he likes hiking, climbing, and skiing with his wife and two dogs.

 **Rachel Hu** is an applied scientist on the AWS AI working on deep learning.
 She received her master’s degree of statistics from University of California, Berkeley.
 She is an instructor at Amazon Machine Learning University and frequently presents at external events such as AWS Re:invent, Nvidia GTC, etc. She enjoys empowering everyone who is curious about start-of-the-art deep learning algorithms with easy to understand instructions and innovative new teaching tools.
 Before joining Amazon, Rachel also worked on natural language processing projects to promote user engagements in multiple industries.

-**Wenming Ye** is an AI and ML specialist architect at Amazon Web Services, helping researchers and enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
+**Wenming Ye** is a senior technical product manager at AWS AI, helping researchers and enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
 Previously, Wenming had a diverse R&D experience at Microsoft Research, SQL engineering team, and successful startups.